 Section 377 of the Indian Penal Code states sex “against the order of nature” is illegal “” this is interpreted to include being gay.
 This law was deemed unconstitutional by the High Court of Delhi from 2nd July 2009.
 However, on 12th December 2013, the Supreme Court of India overturned this decision.
 This regressive move means gay individuals can now be imprisoned for up to ten years.

-Sadly, this means discrimination is now seen as acceptable.
-Gay people who have felt comfortable and have "come out of the closet" are now being shoved unceremoniously back in thanks to the Supreme Court's ruling.
 It means couples that have happily lived together for years now have difficult decisions to make.
 It means anyone living with HIV will no longer be able to seek treatment without the risk of harassment at best and arrest at worst.

 The reality is a little different.
 Customers can sometimes find a double room turned into a twin room without warning – but only because those responsible think they're being helpful rather than discriminatory.
 The idea for many of two people of the same-sex sharing a bed just isn't comprehensible.
 In most instances you'll find the hotel trying to be helpful without realising they are actually being anything but.

 For those with their sights set on India for a break, Out Of Office would definitely recommend doing your research beforehand so you feel confident with what the country now deems acceptable.
 Our itineraries are created with your safety as the foundation, so do not hesitate to talk to Out Of Office about any concerns you may have before travelling.
 Generally, India is a very welcoming place, and the younger generations especially support the LGBT community.
 We'll build the perfect itinerary with you so that you can be confident that the double beds won't be separated into twins.

 Find out more about our holidays to India.